 The analysis of the modal interactions herein is based upon the transformations of the eigenvectors throughout a veering region.
-Extending the observations of Balmès [7], a complementary paper by the authors in these procedings [8] explains how a wide class of veering modes may be described in terms of eigenvector rotations within a fixed subspace.
+Extending the observations of Balmès, 7 a conference paper by the authors 8 explains how a wide class of veering modes may be described in terms of eigenvector rotations within a fixed subspace.
 The pertinent findings are summarised below for linear stiffness variations, as will be observed in the later sections of this paper.